 Hate her or love her, Sex in the City leading lady Carrie Bradshaw was right about one thing: “In New York, you’re always looking for a job, a boyfriend or an apartment.”
-While I won’t bore you with the woes of being a freelance writer, or scare you with the horrors of gentrification and the ridiculous cost of living throughout the city, I’m more than willing to dish on my lackluster love life.
+While I won’t bore you with the woes of being a freelance writer, or scare you with the horrors of gentrification and the ridiculous cost of living in New York City, I’m more than willing to dish on my lackluster love life.

 A series of recent conversations with various friends made me realize how much the dating game had changed in my absence.
 I mean, I met various guys over the course of being newly single, but I didn’t take anyone too seriously.
 I was way more interested in “doing my work” (in my most dramatic Iyanla Vanzant voice) than I was in igniting new flames.
 I won’t lie though, there was a guy or two that made me reconsider, but ultimately they proved to be dead ends just like everyone else (sorry not sorry).